 Books on Cultural Anthropology, Human Ecology, Physical Anthropology

 Cultural anthropology or Social anthropology is the science of human social and cultural behavior and its development.
-Cultural anthropology is conceptually and theoretically similar to
+Cultural anthropology is conceptually and theoretically similar to sociology.

-as the study of non-western cultures but many anthropologists now study western societies and the disciplines of sociology and anthropology have been tending to converge giving scope to the field of cultural anthropology or social anthropology.
+Anthropology originally developed as the study of non-western cultures but many anthropologists now study western societies and the disciplines of sociology and anthropology have been tending to converge giving scope to the field of cultural anthropology or social anthropology.

 A Cognitivist's View of